Arthur M. Sackler: Purdue Pharma controversy

 In 1952, Sackler arranged financing for his brothers to purchase the Purdue-Frederick Company.
 Purdue came to sell practical over-the-counter products like the antiseptic Betadine, the laxative Senokot, and earwax remover Cerumenex.
 The company also sold MS Contin, or morphine with time-release properties, for which the patent was to expire in the late 1980s.
 Following Arthur's death in 1987, his option on one third of that company was sold by his estate to his brothers Mortimer and Raymond, who owned the separate company named Purdue Pharma and used Purdue-Frederick as a holding company.

 Eight years after Arthur's death, Purdue began selling OxyContin, about 1.5 times the strength of morphine, under the direction of his brothers.
 That company pleaded guilty in 2007 and was fined 640 million for misbranding OxyContin.
-Critics of the Sackler family and Purdue contend that the same marketing techniques used when Arthur consulted to pharmaceutical companies selling non-opioid medications were later abused in the marketing of OxyContin by his brothers and his nephew, Richard Sackler, contributing to the opioid epidemic.
+Critics of the Sackler family and Purdue contend that the same marketing techniques used when Arthur consulted to pharmaceutical companies selling non-opioid medications were later abused in the marketing of OxyContin by his brothers and his nephew, Richard Sackler, setting the opioid epidemic in motion.
 According to a quote in The Guardian, “This is essentially a crime family … drug dealers in nice suits and dresses.”

-Criticism
+Other controversies

 Senator Estes Kefauver's subcommittee examined the pharmaceutical industry in 1959.
 He felt that Arthur Sackler possessed an "integrated" empire of drug discovery and manufacture, drug marketing and advertising, and medical publications explicitly for promoting drug sales.
 He stopped investigating Sackler in mid-1960.
 He sponsored the Kefauver Harris Amendment which improved FDA drug oversight in 1962.

 Barry Meier wrote in his book Pain Killer that Sackler, "helped pioneer some of the most controversial and troubling practices in medicine: the showering of favors on doctors, the lavish spending on consultants and experts ready to back a drugmaker’s claims, the funding of supposedly independent commercial interest groups, the creation of publications to serve as industry mouthpieces, and the outright exploitation of scientific research for marketing purposes."

 Psychiatrist Allen Frances told The New Yorker in 2017, “Most of the questionable practices that propelled the pharmaceutical industry into the scourge it is today can be attributed to Arthur Sackler.”
 Patrick Radden Keefe, author of the 2017 The New Yorker article later expanded his work into a full-length book Empire of Pain.
 The book was released in 2021 and was highly critical of the Sackler family, including Arthur Sackler's efforts to hide his numerous conflicts of interest while amassing his fortune.